Narcom Terms and Conditions of Services

 Services suppliers by Narcom are subject to the terms and conditions of use set out below.
 All clients are deemed to have agreed to observe all terms and conditions of use, including any privacy or other policies which may appear elsewhere on this site.

 Please take the time to read over our Acceptable Use Policy

-1) The debit order authorisation given by customers may be cancelled by means of giving 1 calandar months notice in writing, sent by prepaid registered post, or email to , the customer will not be entitled to any refund of amounts which are withdrawn whilst this authority was in force if such amounts were legally owing to Narcom.
+The debit order authorisation given by customers may be cancelled by means of giving 1 (one) calendar months notice in writing, sent by email to .
+The customer will not be entitled to any refund of amounts which are withdrawn whilst this authority was in force if such amounts were legally owing to Narcom.

 Narcom will provide all customers with an invoice via email.
 Accounts are due within 30 days of invoice. (the "Due Date") All services are billed and payable in advance.
 An example: You will be invoiced on the 25th February for all your March services.